matortheeternal/mana-scribe/README.md

   - Converted mana cost
   - Color identity
   - Devotion
+- Compare mana costs to evaluate if they are equal, greater than, or less than each other.
 - Extensible design — add new symbol types by subclassing

 Note: When the parser encounters an unrecognized symbol it stops parsing and returns the symbols it parsed so far.
 You can access the unparsed string component through the property `remainingStr`.